La Forêt (album)

 La Forêt is the fourth studio album by Xiu Xiu, released on July 12, 2005 on 5 Rue Christine.
-The album features John Dieterich of Deerhoof and Devin Hoff as contributors.
+The album features John Dieterich of Deerhoof and Devra Hoff as contributors.

 Overview

 La Forêt's sound has been described as more subtle and less pop-sounding than Xiu Xiu's previous album Fabulous Muscles.
-The album was seen as a return to the band’s earlier sound.
+The album was seen as a return to the band's earlier sound.

 The instrumentation includes clarinet, string arrangements, and vibraphone.
-Stewart said the tone of the album reflected his personal life where he began to internalize the difficult events that occurred around when Fabulous Muscles was recorded.
-He described the album as "about reflection and resignation and coming to a sort of resolution".
+Band leader Jamie Stewart said the tone of the album reflected their personal life where they began to internalize the difficult events that occurred around when Fabulous Muscles was recorded.
+They described the album as "about reflection and resignation and coming to a sort of resolution".

-Jamie Stewart described six main subjects of Xiu Xiu songs: family, politics, sex, love and lovelessness, and suicide.
+Stewart described six main subjects of Xiu Xiu songs: family, politics, sex, love and lovelessness, and suicide.
 The song "Bog People" is about family and loss, and was written late at night while Stewart was in a bout of sadness and loneliness during a thunderstorm.
 The track "Saturn" is based on Francisco Goya's Saturn Devouring His Son and "wanting to rape" then-President George W. Bush "to death".
 Stewart had seen the former at the Prado during the 2004 U.S. presidential elections.
 "Muppet Face" was the name of a cat belonging to Jamie Stewart's friend.
 The cat died before the song was written.
 In the animated music video for "Muppet Face", the titular cat appears, with the tag "M.F."